CloudCannon/documentation/src/_posts/2018-09-26-projects-list.md

 type: major
 ---

-This release adds the concept of a project.
-Projects organise sites.
-A project groups sites by a repository, stores useful links and keeps your list organised.
+This release adds the projects feature.
+Projects store useful links and group sites by repository, helping you and your editors stay organised.

 ![Empty projects list](/uploads/projects-list.png){: .screenshot}